kaliop/gulp-assets-builder/doc/mincss.md

   // Should we minify with csso?
   minify: true,

+  // (Optional; pass a filename to use)
+  // Should we concatenate all resulting files?
+  concat: undefined,

   // (Optional; defaults to "."; false to disable)
   // Where should we write sourcemaps (relative to "dest")
   sourcemaps: ".",